tanyachernysh7/myblog/_posts/2021-11-10-Managing-page-settings-in-Google-Docs.md

 To change the orientation of a selection:
 1. Open a document in Google Docs.
-2. Highlight the text or image that you want to change the orientation
+2. Highlight the text or image that you want to change the orientation.
 3. Right-click on the text or image.
 4. Select Change page to landscape or Change page to portrait.